shawnpotter/dune-power-calculator/README.md

 # Dune Power Calculator

-A comprehensive calculator for managing power requirements, fuel consumption, and raw materials in your Dune base.
+A calculator for managing power requirements, fuel consumption, and raw materials in your Dune base.
 Optimize and resource gathering and management management with real-time calculations.

 ## Features